 Now’s the time to add countertop and storage space, buy new cabinets, upgrade faucets and build-in your dishwasher and microwave, embed that recessed lighting you’ve always wanted.
 And don’t forget new floors and a fun, fresh look to the walls and surfaces.
 How about a stainless steel sink, vented range hood, and new high-tech refrigerator with all the fixings?

 The Full Monty: Custom Dream Kitchen ($90K-$175K)

 As we’ve seen, a new Dream Kitchen not only improves you and your family’s quality of life, but boosts the resale value of your home.
 The gift that keeps on giving, give yourself the ultimate holiday present with a major kitchen remodel, one that offers you and your remodeling contractor the greatest flexibility in terms of re-engineering your kitchen from floors to ceiling.

 Here planning becomes even more important, since you have the chance to move walls and the location of fixtures and appliances to best suit your functional needs and design expectations.
-Team with your remodeling contractor to map an ideal layout, populated with the highest quality cabinets, countertops, fixtures, appliances, and lighting you’ve always wanted.
+Team up with your remodeling contractor to map an ideal layout, populated with the highest quality cabinets, countertops, fixtures, appliances, and lighting you’ve always wanted.
 Now is the time to splurge.